Al Dhannah: Al Dhannah Mall

 Th former Ruwais Mall was inaugurated in 2014, and features a hypermarket, several well-known family fashion brands and accessories outlets, alongside specialized stores, a food court, and numerous banks.

 Parks

 There are two major parks in the city: the Ruwais Central Park (which won the Green Flag Award) and the Al Dhannah 2 Park.
-Both locations are equipped with playgrounds, community fountains, mosques, bbq pits, sports courts, and gathering spaces.
+Both locations are equipped with playgrounds, community fountains, mosques, barbeque pits, sports courts, gym equipment and gathering spaces.

 Health Clubs & Sports

 Al Dhannah offers a wide array of health, sports, and recreational services aimed at their residents, with female only designated spaces also available.

 Transportation

 A the city has an integrated internal bus network alongside buses that run from Al Dhannah to Abu Dhabi.

 On January 25, 2024, Etihad Rail announced that it completed its first rail journey between Abu Dhabi and Al Dhannah with Sultan Ahmed Al Jaber, UAE Minister of Industry and Advanced Technology.